chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 This gives me super short names for changes and commits, which makes for a *much* nicer experience when reading and working with both in the log output: Jujutsu will give me the shortest unique identifier for a given change or commit, which I can then use with commands like `jj new`.

+Additionally, there are a number of built-in templates.
+For example, to see the equivalent of Git’s `log --pretty` you can use Jujutsu’s `log -T builtin_log_detailed` (`-T` for “template”; you can also use the long from `--template`).
+You can define your own templates in a `[templates]` section, or add your own `[template-aliases]` block, using the template language and any combination of further functions you define yourself.

 [templates]: https://martinvonz.github.io/jj/v0.10.0/templates/

+That’s all well and good, but even with reading the docs for the revset language and the templating language, it still took me a bit to actually quite make sense out of the default output, much less to get a handle on how to customize the output.
+Right now, the docs have a bit of a flavor of <i>explanations for people who already have a pretty good handle on version control systems</i>, and the description of what you get from `jj log` is a good example of that.
+If and as the project gains momentum, it will need other kinds of more-introductory material, but the current status is totally fair and reasonable for the stage the project is at.
+And, to be fair to Jujutsu, both the revset language and the templating language are *incredibly* easier to understand and work with than the corresponding Git materials.

 ## Workflow